 May 16/12: USMC Buy.
 The Marines join the Army in buying Switchblade UAVs.
 Aerovironment’s Steve Gitlin:

 “Think about it – pairing switchblade aerial munitions with a Raven, Wasp or Puma [mini-UAV] – a small team with those tools can know what is going on around them within about 15 klicks.
 Once they identify a threat, Switchblade lets them engage that threat immediately.”

 Unless that threat is something like a tank, of course.
 Gannett’s Marine Corps Times.

-May 5/12: The Fort Riley Post reports that training is underway, but suggests that hitting the target is going to take a fair bit of practice:
+May 5/12: Training.
+The Fort Riley Post reports that training is underway, but suggests that hitting the target is going to take a fair bit of practice: